mattcollier/noxious/docs/protocol-specification.md

 data      | property  | true  | BASE64  | RSA encrypted [message 'content' object](#message-content-object)
 type      | property  | true  | UTF-8   | must equal 'encryptedData'

+#####The 'clearFrom' Property
+The 'clearFrom' property is used to quickly determine if the message is from a party listed in the recipient's contact list.
+This ensures that the sender's public key is on file and therefore the digital signature contained in the message can be verified.
+A message from an unknown party is dropped which prevents the recipient from being spammed by an unknown sender.

 #####Message 'content' Object
 ```
 {